artyviz/backend-web-framework-in-c/README.md

 │
 ├── /Makefile               # Makefile for building the project └── README.md               # Project documentation

-License
+icense
 This project is licensed under the MIT License - see the LICENSE file for details.

 Contributing
+If you'd like to contribute:

 Fork the repository.
 Create a new branch (git checkout -b feature-name).
 Make your changes.
 Commit your changes (git commit -am 'Add new feature').
-Push to the branch (git push origin feature-name).
+Push to your branch (git push origin feature-name).
 Open a pull request.
 Acknowledgments
 This project is built using standard C and socket programming techniques.
 Inspired by the need to understand low-level server implementation and networking in C.
-For any additional questions or suggestions, feel free to create an issue or contact me directly!
+For additional questions or suggestions, feel free to create an issue or contact me directly!